dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.23/_index.md

 **Add internal note for physician queries**

-Internal only notes can now be added to Physician Query templates from the form designer.
+Internal only notes can now be added to Physician Query templates from [Query Designer](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/query-designer/).

 ![](image-696.jpg)